 Excellent traction in all conditions is what the 3D PRO II Adventure is made for: Bedrock recommends the regular Cairn Adventure, which has a Vibram Regolith outsole for dry conditions, and the PRO II Adventure, which has a Vibram Megagrip outsole, for primarily wet environments.
 Truth be told, we can barely tell the difference, but we were able to detect just a hair more grippiness when crossing rushing rivers in the PRO II vs. the regular Cairn Adventure.
 So if you're planning to use your sandals almost exclusively in wet environments, you'll probably be happier with the PRO II.

 This model is simple to adjust but has enough adjustment points to ensure a dialed-in fit, so it scores well here.
 Like the regular Cairn Adventure, the 3D PRO II has a hook-and-loop adjustment for one of its top straps, allowing the wearer to roughly set the fit.
 Then, a secure buckle adjusts the other top strap to take the sandal on and off and secure the perfect fit.
-The PRO II has another hook-and-loop adjustment for the heel strap, while the regular Adventure just has Velcro.
+The PRO II has another hook-and-loop adjustment for the heel strap, while the regular Adventure has Velcro.
 If anything, we actually prefer the Velcro because it gives a continuous adjustment spectrum rather than the discrete jumps of the hook-and-loop system.
 After literally years of daily wear, we never once saw the Velcro on the regular Adventure budge.
-Basically, we don't consider the PRO II Adventure's extra fancy heel adjustment to be an advantage.
+Basically, we don't consider the PRO II Adventure's extra fancy heel adjustment an advantage.